hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/mansi.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-Mansi is a senior majoring in Molecular Biology and Bioinformatics in the BS/MS Bioinformatics program.
+Mansi is a graduate student who majored in Molecular Biology and Bioinformatics in the BS/MS Bioinformatics program.
 She received the Summer Provost and Mulcahy Fellowship.
 Her interest in genetics stemmed from her high school Biotechnology class where she learned about CRISPR.
-After her MS degree, she plans to enroll in a genetic counseling program and/or get a Phd.
+After her MS degree, she plans to enroll in a genetic counseling program and/or get a PhD.
 She enjoys spending time with family and friends, playing badminton, and reading books.
 </figcaption>
 </figure>
 <br>